openactive/developer-documentation/data-model/types/sportsactivitylocation.md

 # SportsActivityLocation

-This type is derived from [https://schema.org/SportsActivityLocation](https://schema.org/SportsActivityLocation).
+This type is derived from [https://schema.org/SportsActivityLocation](https://schema.org/SportsActivityLocation), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**